During Spring

 On the headland, I walked along the path to the lookout.
 You can see Twofold Bay.

 The notice boards at the Eden lookout list the Humpback Whale and the Southern Right Whale.
-That, they are the breeds that journey through the ocean near Eden.
+They are the breeds that journey through the South Pacific Ocean into Twofold Bay near Eden.

 Waiting for Whales in Eden